Elze-hub/Hedonometer/READMEdraft.md

 • What improvements would you make if you rebuilt it?

 4.3
-What I would trust it to tell me about
+What would I trust this dataset to measure well:
-I'd trust this dataset to provide a sense of the overall emotional valence of high-frequency English words to a US-based, 2011 Internet-using population.
-It does identify certain highly positive/negative terms (e.g., laughter, suicide) with high confidence and points out disputed terms through standard deviation (e.g., fucking, slut) However.
-It is fine to shift with the hull-moving trends of sentiment monitoring in corpora like its inspirations (Twitter, lyrics, and so on).
+1. I believe this dataset can measure the overall emotional trends of internet users toward high-frequency English words around 2011.
+It is capable of identifying strongly positive and negative words.
+It is very useful for tracking overall emotional trends in corpora such as Twitter and song lyrics.

-What I will not claim
+What would I refuse to claim based on it:
-Not that I think these scores are applicable to all people in all times and all contexts.
-They do not account for cultural differences (e.g., whiskey ratings could be different elsewhere), semantic change (e.g., groovy), and most importantly context (e.g., fucking could be positive or negative).
-Any such assertion that a text is “happy” just because it has high scores on such static, decontextualized measures is at best a rough estimate, not a precise reading.
+I believe these scores do not apply to all situations.
+They do not take into account cultural differences, shifts in meaning, or consider context.
+Any claim that a text is “happy” simply because it scored highly is more like a rough estimate rather than an accurate interpretation.

-How to make it better
+What improvements would I make if I rebuilt it:
-If I were building it today, I'd:
+If I can rebuild it today, I'd:
-Variety of annotators (age, culture, geography) more numbers of annotators=more diverse opinions.
+Choose human subjects from different cultures and regions;
 Gather ratings in short sentences to see the effect of context.
 Provide “neutral” button to prevent scoring of function words.
-Add contemporary slang and a few tail words (possibly from reddit/tiktok) to the word list.
-Periodically update the dataset to monitor semantic drifts.
+Add contemporary slang and a few tail words to the word list.
+Through that to update the dataset to monitor semantic drifts.
+For example, consider to add the data set from Reddit or Tiktok;
-Publish full rating distributions, not just means.
+Use full rating distributions rather than just average numbers.
-These changes would make the instrument more subtle, more globally appropriate, and more time-sensitive.
+These changes would make the instrument more detailed, more fit to the global culture, and more accurate to daily life in different period.
- # HOW TO RUN THE CODE
-•  Make sure you have Python 3.8+ installed <br/>
-•  Install the required dependencies that are listed in requirements.txt <br/>
-•  Download the labMT 1.0 dataset from the labMT project page and place it in the root of the repository <br/>
-•  Run the analysis script from your terminal <br/>
-•  The script loads the labMT 1.0 dataset, skipping metadata rows and replacing missing values <br/>
-•  It then performs quantitative analysis of happiness scores, standard deviations, and corpus-specific frequency ranks <br/>
-•  Finally, it generates plots including a histogram of happiness distribution, most disagreed-about words, and corpus comparisons<br/>

  ### Setup Steps